 I’m often asked how to view your results and see what’s working best when using Dynamic Creative.
 This is it.
 Select an element to separate the variataions you generated for each creative type.

 There are a ton of options here, but some of my favorite breakdowns are as follows…

 You can’t overreact to short-term results.
 It’s also easy to lose track of what your normal results are for a campaign.
 Breaking down by day or week is a really good way to track how your results are trending.

 I typically select a small number of countries when creating an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
 More.
 But there are times, particularly if an audience is especially small, that I might expand the number of countries or even use Worldwide.
 In these cases, I’ll keep a close eye on how my ads are being distributed by country and adjust if necessary.

 3. Placement Breakdown.

-If you use automatic placements and run ads for The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery. other than conversions, keep this one handy.
+If you use automatic placements and run ads for When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More other than A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More, keep this one handy.
 If you ever see results that are too good to be true, check the distribution of budget and results by placement.
 I’ve found that Audience Network, in particular, can lead to accidental clicks or bot clicks.
 Those too-good-to-be-true results are often explained with this breakdown.